-Everything Love Is is out now in Hardback, eBook and Audio Book (UK & Australia.
-For USA & Canada it will be available December 2016).
+Everything Love Is is now available in Hardback, eBook and Audio Book (UK & Australia, USA & Canada) with the paperback out in the UK on May 18th.

 5* (Kitty H. on NetGalley) – “The Night Rainbow was a hard act to follow, yet Claire King has created another deeply affecting novel…There is so much to say about this novel, but I don’t want to give anything away as it is utterly beautiful and very moving.
 It is essentially a love story, and an exploration of everything that love is…Be warned, this book should have tissues dispensed along with it and its effects will linger long after you finish the last page.
 Five stars don’t seem enough, highly recommended.”